 3. Access your development environment:

-Public registration is disabled in the self-hosted version.
+Public registration is disabled in the self-hosted version after setup is complete.
 Use the admin account to invite additional users.

 Architecture